Frank Camacho

 Franklin Beldad Camacho (born May 18, 1989) is a Chamorro mixed martial artist in the lightweight division.
 He was a 2010 Blue Belt Brazilian Jiu-Jitsu World champion and a 2006 Micronesian Games wrestling gold medalist.
 He competed in the Ultimate Fighting Championship (UFC).

 Background

 Camacho was born in Guam to Marcia and Francisco Muña Camacho.
 He was raised in Saipan, Northern Mariana Islands, where he is still based.
 He started playing golf at a young age in hopes of competing professionally one day.
 However, he moved his attention to mixed martial arts (MMA), to shed some weight and get in shape, after watching UFC and Pride Fighting Championships events on television.
-He start training in MMA when he was fifteen years old, under the supervision of Tetsuji Kato and Cuki Alvarez of Trench Tech Purebred in Saipan.
+He started training in MMA when he was fifteen years old, under the supervision of Tetsuji Kato and Cuki Alvarez of Trench Tech Purebred in Saipan.
 He competed in his first professional fight one year later.

 Mixed martial arts career

 Early career

 Camacho competed mainly within and around the Pacific Rim, particularly Saipan and Guam, under promotions, such as Pacific Xtreme Combat, Rites of Passage, and Trench Warz.
 He maintained a 20–4 record prior to entering in the Ultimate Fighting Champion (UFC).